mulama77/mpesaintegration/README.md

 ---               | ---                                      | ---
 API (backend)     |  http://localhost:8081/mpesastkpush      |

-**Testing the backend application**
+**Testing the application**
-The below request will fetch existing products automatically inserted when the backend application was started
+The below request will invoke the lipa na mpesa api when the correct parameters are used.
+Mpesa will then send an stkpush to the user's phone

 ```bash
 #request POST application/x-www-form-urlencoded